mnguyen0226/deep_learning_notebooks/README.md

   - Sequence-to-sequence learning with RNN
   - Sequence-to-sequence learning with Transformer
   - How does text-translation for sequence-to-sequence model works?
-    - RNN Approach:
-    - Transformer Approach:
+    - Text generation is text translation.

 - Summary (TBD)